Required Reading: February

 There were a few times in the book that I felt the familiar choking sensation of tears wanting to come, and another part of me is thankful that I am still spared from that kind of pain.
 Perhaps in reading this book, I will be somehow ready?

 But if there was a lesson that The Sky is Everywhere imparts, it’s that there is no wrong way of grieving.
 Everyone grieves their own way, and it’s our hearts’ ways of healing itself and moving on.
 This very idea/lesson gave me a hard time in rating the book, because this meant the meat of the story is just Lennie’s way of grieving…but honestly, the romantic aspect just didn’t sit well with me.
 While I thought Joe and Toby were pretty well-rounded characters and interesting guys for Lennie to fall for, I wasn’t very sold in the love triangle.
 It was obvious who Lennie would choose is the end anyway.
 Plus, the entire Joe thing felt just a bit unbelievable for me, almost exaggerated in romanticism.
 I’m pretty sure I’m just nitpicking with that.
-Call me old fashioned, but I want my romance a little bit built up with a solid foundation and not just filled with music and flowers and kissing and all that.
+Call me old fashioned, but I want my romance a little bit built up with a solid foundation and not just filled with music (figuratively and literally with instruments such as upright bass and the like) and flowers and kissing and all that.
 I can’t help but compare this book with one of my favorites, The Truth About Forever by Sarah Dessen with their thematic similarities, and how romance played a part in how the main characters grieved.
 If I were to choose which romance I’d prefer between Lennie-Joe and Macy-Wes, I am definitely for the latter.
 The Lennie-Joe build up just does not sit well with me.
 I guess I really am old-fashioned that way.

 Nevertheless, The Sky is Everywhere is still a beautiful novel, in story and in writing.
 Romance aside, I thought it was a great debut for Jandy Nelson, and I am looking forward to reading more of her works.

-Rating:
+Rating: [rating=3]

 Other Reviews: